Arts on the Mind Festival

 and with additional support from Allen R. and Judy Brick Freedman Venture Fund for New Music and Constance & Michael Cone

-The inspiration for Arts on the Mind is the Philadelphia premiere of Marc Neikrug’s A Song by Mahler (Wednesday, May 15, 7:30 pm), a profoundly moving work of music theater that is the project’s culminating event.
+The inspiration for Arts on the Mind was the Philadelphia premiere of Marc Neikrug’s A Song by Mahler (Wednesday, May 15, 7:30 pm), a profoundly moving work of music theater that was the project’s culminating event.
 Exploring themes of love and loss, A Song by Mahler invites audiences to experience what Mr. Neikrug describes as “an intellectually and emotionally provoking evening” that harnesses the power of concert music and theater to create a space for an enduring contemplation of Arts on the Mind’s larger themes.

-Arts on the Mind is a portal to understanding the power of the arts to explore the human mind.
+The Arts on the Mind Festival is a portal to understanding the power of the arts to explore the human mind.
 How can the arts help us understand and support our minds as we age?

 Your mind allows you to experience the world.
 It’s an essential part of who you are.